NuevoFoundation/workshops/content/english/datastruct/Hashmaps/problem 1.md

 ## Task 2: Code Breaker

 <p>NuevoEats utilizes an encryption system to verify all orders, and you have to find a way to decrypt it.
-Everyone has a copy of the nums array.
+Everyone has a copy of the `nums` array.
 However, you are the only one with the target key.
 The password is a 2 key password.
 To get this password, you must find the indices of the array that add up to the target.
-Examples are below for you to better understand the problem. </p>
+To better understand the problem, see the following examples below.</p>

 {{%notice tip%}}